Baashha: Casting and filming

 Ramalingam, the son of R. M. Veerappan, informed Krissna that Veerappan wanted to meet him.
 Krissna had finished shooting the sequence where Manikkam gets beaten up by Indiran after trying to protect his younger brother Shiva (Shashi Kumar).
 When Veerappan enquired Krissna about how the film was shaping up, Krissna spoke about the scene which he had shot before his meeting with Veerappan.
 Veerappan wanted the scene to be deleted as he felt that people would not want to see Rajinikanth getting beaten up.
 Rajinikanth offered to show a sneak preview of the film to Veerappan on 15 December 1994, and if Veerappan did not want the scene to be in the film, the scene would be re-shot, and Rajinikanth offered to bear the costs for re-shooting the scene himself.
 The shooting was stalled for five days after Krissna's meeting with Veerappan.
 Later, Krissna, Raju, the choreographer for the stunt sequence, and cameraman Prakash concluded that the scene would be tweaked in such a way that it would be as if Mother Nature is angry at the treatment being meted out to a peace-loving person like Manikkam; it was also planned that backlighting and a poignant background music would be used as well.
 Twenty-five scenes, including those which show Manikkam's house and neighbourhood were shot at Vijaya Vauhini Studios.
 The set at the studio was designed by Magie, the film's art director.
 The set also consisted of a tea stall, a cycle stand, and a theatre.
 The scenes featuring the comedy sequences, interludes featuring Nagma, and some of the action sequences featuring Anandaraj were also filmed at Vijaya Vauhini Studios.
 Krissna wanted to complete the scenes scheduled to be filmed there before dismantling the sets.
 According to Magie, the set cost around ₹35 lakh.

 Music

-The film’s soundtrack and background music were composed by Deva, in collaboration with his brothers Sabesh–Murali, who worked as film assistant composers, with lyrics by Vairamuthu.
-Due to the popularity of rap music at the time, Deva wanted the introduction song to reflect the style of the Boney M.group and composed a tune accordingly, but it did not suit Rajinikanth's cinematic style.
-Deva then rendered a tune with dummy lyrics based on the gaana genre during the composing session and sang a few lines to Krissna, Rajinikanth, and Team:
+The film’s soundtrack and background music were composed by Deva with lyrics by Vairamuthu.
+Due to the popularity of rap music at the time, Deva wanted the introduction song to reflect the style of the Boney M. group and composed a tune accordingly, but it did not suit Rajinikanth's cinematic style.
+Deva then rendered a tune with dummy lyrics based on the gaana genre during the composing session and sang a few lines to Krissna, Rajinikanth, and others: "Kappal meledora paaru, Dora kezhey aaya paaru, Aaya kayila kozhandahai paaru" (.
+All, especially Rajinikanth, were impressed by the tune and style, which laid the foundation for the song "Naan Autokaaran, Autokaaran."
+Vairamuthu wrote the lyrics for the song in just ten minutes and the recording for the song was done by Deva.